 vSim® for Nursing

-Develop clinical reasoning skills, competence, and confidence in nursing students with vSim for Nursing.
+Develop clinical judgement skills, competence, and confidence in nursing students with an interactive, personalized simulation experience.

 You’ve likely seen headlines that state “millennials are technology-dependent” or “millennial attention spans are decreasing.”
 The science behind these claims is lacking and often disputed, though.
 The impact of technology on the learning environment is unquestionable.
 However, it’s not just millennial learners that are affected.